 If the Dos Equis “most interesting man in the world” guy was a photographer, he would be something like Michael Halsband.
-Unlike many young artists, who at the time were stationary, the New York-based photographer sought to leave the confines of ordinary life in search of adventure.
+Unlike many young artists in the 90s, who at the time tended to be stationary during their early years, the New York-based photographer sought to leave the confines of ordinary life in search of adventure.

-Passions and careers don’t mix for everyone and Halsband realized this very early on, the difficulties explaining his career might suggest uncertainty with his career path.
+Passions and careers don’t mix for everyone and Halsband realized this very early on, and the difficulties explaining his career might suggest uncertainty with his career path.
 “Over the years, I started to feel as if I was guilty of something that I wasn’t even aware of,” says Halsband.
-It’s safe to say Halsband has lived a life like no other and survived to talk about it.
+In the end, it’s safe to say Halsband has lived a life like no other and survived to talk about it.

 Starting off as the tour photographer for the Rolling Stones’ 1981 tour couldn’t have been more of a rush for someone who grew up into the sex, drugs & rock ‘n’ roll of the 70s.
 With that gig came a thrilling story that every aspiring photographer could only dream of at twenty-five years old.
 He spent about five months with the Rolling Stones, which he affirms by saying “nothing is as high level” as working alongside the legendary rock band.